arve0/master/thesis.md

 OCR internals are not discussed, but it basically works by looking at patterns in the image to convert it to text.

+> keep, remove or expand?

-# Method
+# Methods

 > What to communicate: experimental setup to reproduce results, description of
-> process, brief software listings to show usage of software modules
+> process, brief code block to show usage of software modules

 ## Microscope
-The images has been taken with a Leica SP8 microscope using LAS X software version 1.1.0.12420 from Leica Microsystems CMS GmbH.
+The images were collected with a Leica SP8 microscope using LAS X software version 1.1.0.12420 from Leica Microsystems CMS GmbH.
 Two lasers was in use, a pulsing Coherent laser and a continious LASOS argon laser.
 Full specifications of lasers are in [@tbl:lasers].